Microsoft 365 Compliance Guide: Enterprise Framework for Purview, DLP, and eDiscovery

 Information Barriers

 Information barriers (IB) restrict communication and collaboration between specific departments or user groups.
-They are required by regulation in financial services (Chinese Wall between trading desk and research) and are increasingly used in healthcare (separation between clinical and billing teams).
+These barriers are required by regulations in financial services.
+For example, the Chinese Wall separates trading desks from research teams.

 - Restrict Teams messaging and meeting invites between designated groups